Humans & Identity

 Now, you could say, these are just different theories about the nature of human beings: what do such philosophical sophistries have to do with Cultural Studies?
 And you’re right, posed as abstract questions they are of little interest to Cultural Studies – were it not for the fact that in the real world such abstract notions are often employed to distinguish between actual living human beings.
 In fact, the distinction between what we called a homo symbolicum and a homo performans, between an idealist notion of a subject and a materialist notion of a subject, would matter little, if it wasn’t the basis for evaluating different human beings and offering them different subject positions and different opportunities in life.

 Cultural Studies’ origins lie in the analysis of a more straightforward hierarchical structure, namely the distinction of class, which separates people within a capitalist system and puts them in different positions.
-Here, a historically specific mode of production and social relations “constitutes subjects in particular ways”, as owners and workers, as masters and servants, the one exploiting the other.
-6 Traditional forms of Marxist critique had concentrated on the economic distinction between those who own the means of production (bourgeoisie) and those who have to sell their labor power (working class), and on the mechanisms that produce and perpetuate such distinctions.
-In order to challenge said subject positions one would have to challenge the economic system.
-The sphere of culture was deemed secondary within this traditional Marxist mode of critique, no more than an effect of the sphere of economic production which forms the real foundation of society.
+Here, a historically specific mode of production and social relations “constitutes subjects in particular ways”, as owners and workers, as masters and servants, the one dominating and exploiting the other.
+6 At the time of Cultural Studies’ emergence, most forms of Marxist critique had concentrated on the economic distinction between those who own the means of production and reap the profits (bourgeoisie), and those who have to sell their labor power, because they have no other means to survive, and are then exploited (working class) – and on the mechanisms that produce and perpetuate such distinctions.
+In order to challenge said subject positions one would have to challenge the capitalist economic system.
+The sphere of culture was deemed secondary within this Marxist mode of critique, no more than an effect of the sphere of economic production which forms the real foundation of society.

-When Cultural Studies was forming in the 1960s, it continued to believe in the importance of class antagonism, but reevaluated the role and function of culture in the struggle over subject positions.
+When Cultural Studies was forming in the 1960s, it continued to believe in the centrality of class antagonism and exploitation, but reevaluated the role and function of culture in the struggle over subject positions.
 Doing Cultural Studies meant to ask how the structural inequality produced by the economic system is upheld and reproduced through culture, and how it is also challenged through culture.
 It was first of all Raymond Williams who argued

 against the literal operations of the base/superstructure metaphor, which in classical Marxism ascribed the domain of ideas and of meanings to the ‘superstructures’, themselves conceived as merely reflective of and determined in some simple fashion by ‘the base’, without a social effectivity of their own.
 7